Chart Color Schemes

 Narrabundah has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects likely affecting the region: Narrabundah Village Precinct Renewal (Iluka & Boolimba), Griffith-Narrabundah Community Centre & Oval Upgrade, Narrabundah Long Stay Caravan Park Redevelopment, and The Establishment Narrabundah.
+AreaSearch has identified four projects that may affect this region: Narrabundah Village Precinct Renewal (Iluka & Boolimba), Griffith-Narrabundah Community Centre & Oval Upgrade, Narrabundah Long Stay Caravan Park Redevelopment, and The Establishment Narrabundah.

 Professional plan users can use the search below to filter and access additional projects.